pulibrary/command_line_curriculum/sec5/wc.md

-## wc: List number of lines, word and characters
+## wc: List number of lines, words, and characters

 The format for the `wc` command is